|

-Do you want to recieve e-mail notices of new agenda items about hearings, rulings etc. from the Maritime Disciplinairy Court of the Netherlands?
+Do you want to recieve e-mail notices of new agenda items about hearings, rulings etc. from the Maritime Disciplinairy Court of the Netherlands? |

 The Maritime Disciplinary Court of the Netherlands

 The Maritime Disciplinary Court of the Netherlands (Tuchtcollege voor de Scheepvaart) was established on 1 January 2010; from that day it has taken over the disciplinary task from the Dutch Maritime Court (Raad voor de Scheepvaart).
-The Court has its offices in the Council's rooms in the Beurs van Berlage in Amsterdam, which is also where the public hearings take place.
+The Court has its offices in the Beurs van Berlage in Amsterdam, which is also where the public hearings take place.
+It consists of a chairman, two deputies and 34 (deputy) members.
+These members have or used to have a position in the maritime sector.
+If you click on "Chairman and members" you will see a list of the persons who are currently on the board.

 Subject to disciplinary jurisdiction in maritime shipping are ship's officers (captains, navigation officers, marine engineers, maritime officers and radio operators) of ships sailing under the Dutch flag.